onzfonz/comp227/src/content/4/en/part4d.md

 This can be necessary if the server offers multiple ways to authenticate.
 Identifying the scheme tells the server how the attached credentials should be interpreted.

-The <i>Bearer</i> scheme is suitable for our needs.
+The **Bearer** scheme is suitable for our needs.

-In practice, this means that if the token is, for example, the string <i>eyJhbGciOiJIUzI1NiIsInR5c2VybmFtZSI6Im1sdXVra2FpIiwiaW</i>, the Authorization header will have the value:
+In practice, this means that if the token is, for example, the string `eyJhbGciOiJIUzI1NiIsInR5c2VybmFtZSI6Im1sdXVra2FpIiwiaW`, the Authorization header will have the value:

 ```text
 Bearer eyJhbGciOiJIUzI1NiIsInR5c2VybmFtZSI6Im1sdXVra2FpIiwiaW